canalplus/rx-player/doc/architecture/transports/pipeline.md

 The Manifest parser is a function whose role is to parse the Manifest in its original form to convert it to the RxPlayer's internal representation of it.

-It receives an argument the downloaded Manifest, some manifest-related information (e.g. its URL) and a specific function called `scheduleRequest`, allowing it to ask for supplementary requests before completing (e.g. to fetch the current time from an URL or to load sub-parts of the Manifests only known
+It receives in argument the downloaded Manifest, some manifest-related information (e.g. its URL) and a specific function called `scheduleRequest`, allowing it to ask for supplementary requests before completing (e.g. to fetch the current time from an URL or to load sub-parts of the Manifests only known